tianderturpijn/Azure-Security-Center/Labs/03 - Policy and Compliance/README.md

 ![alt text](https://raw.githubusercontent.com/yaniv-shasha/Azure-Security-Center-1/master/Labs/03%20-%20Policy%20and%20Compliance/Screenshots/stand_drill.png
 )<br><br>

-The resons for the greyed out control is:
+The reasons for the greyed out control is:

-1. Azure security center is still dont support this control.
+1. Azure security center is still don't support this control.
-2. The control is not not somthing that can be track by security product(we are planning to add a way for adding evidence link that can presnt the audince).
+2. The control is not something that can be tracked by security product(we are planning to add a way for adding evidence link that can present to the auditor).<br><br>

-* Regulatory compliance allows you to export the compliance results into a **PDF report** that you can presnt to the auditor.
+Regulatory compliance allows you to export the compliance results into a **PDF report** that you can presnt to the auditor.

 Press on the **Download report**
 ![alt text](https://raw.githubusercontent.com/yaniv-shasha/Azure-Security-Center-1/master/Labs/03%20-%20Policy%20and%20Compliance/Screenshots/downloadreport.PNG